akashchgupta/freecodecamp-ebook/index.md

 </section>
 <hr>

-# 35. Applied Visual Design
+# 35. Use the CSS Transform scale Property to Scale an Element on Hover

 ## Description
 <section id='description'>